What Is the Tetralogy of Fallot?

 How Is Tetralogy of Fallot Treated?

-Surgery is the only effective treatment for tetralogy of Fallot.
+Surgery is the only effective treatment for TOF.
 There are two types of surgery that may be performed, including intracardiac repair or a temporary procedure that uses a shunt.
 Most babies and children will have intracardiac repair.

-Tetralogy of Fallot treatment for most babies involves a type of open-heart surgery called intracardiac repair.
+TOF treatment for most babies involves a type of open-heart surgery called intracardiac repair.
 This surgery is typically performed during the first year of life.
 During this procedure, the surgeon places a patch over the ventricular septal defect to close the hole between the ventricles.
 He or she also repairs the narrowed pulmonary valve and widens the pulmonary arteries to increase blood flow to the lungs.
-After intracardiac repair, the oxygen level in the blood increases and your baby’s symptoms will lessen.
+After intracardiac repair, the oxygen level in the blood increases, and your baby’s symptoms will lessen.

 Tetralogy of Fallot

 The TOF surgery as it is known as is safe if done by an experienced doctor at a good cardiac centre.

 Hospitals for Mitral Valve Replacement are –

 - Jaypee Hospital